-Close to 1 million flights transported over 895 million passengers into and out of U.S. airports in 2015, according to the U.S. Department of Transportation.
-Most travelers who pass through the nation’s airports harbor certain ideas about airports and flying — some of which are true, and some are false.
+Domestic airlines transported 823 million passengers in 2016, according to the U.S. Bureau of Transportation Statistics.
+Most travelers who pass through the nation’s airports harbor certain ideas about them and flying — some of which are true, and some are false.

-For example, it is true that air travel can be dehydrating; humidity levels in the cabin are usually less than 20 percent, whereas in the home they're often higher than 30 percent, according to the World Health Organization.
-But it's not true that airlines will cancel a flight if there are only one or two passengers.
+For example, the belief that air travel can be dehydrating — that's true.
+Humidity levels in the cabin are usually less than 20 percent, whereas in the home they're often higher than 30 percent, according to the World Health Organization.
+But another popular belief — that airlines will cancel a flight if there are only one or two passengers — isn't true.
 Click through to uncover the biggest airport rumors you shouldn't believe.

 "The airlines often show the most expensive or most popular flight times first when booking a roundtrip, but booking one-way will unbundle the ticket price for each direction," she said.
 "This is not always true, but it is worth taking the extra time to find out.”

 Delays are typical airport mistakes for which compensation is a pipe dream — except for when you are eligible.
-Airlines that fly just in the U.S. are not required to provide compensation for flight delays, according to the U.S. Department of Transportation.
-However, airlines flying to and from Europe are subject to EU laws that do require passengers to be compensated for delays.
+Airlines that fly just in the U.S. are not required by law to provide compensation for flight delays, according to the U.S. Department of Transportation.
+However, airlines flying within Europe are subject to EU laws that do require passengers to be compensated for delays.

 “Passengers are protected under EU law when flying on any flight from and to Europe, as long as the flight is operated by an EU-registered airline and code-share flights — for example, they booked American Airlines, but the flight is operated by British Airways,” Buechner added.